Home Blog Google Ads

 1. AI Max for Search — captures search intent with expanded coverage and copy personalisation

-2. Performance Max — multichannel coverage and conversion or store visit objectives
+2. Performance Max — multi-channel coverage with conversion or store visit objectives

 3. Demand Gen — brand awareness, video, and physical traffic via Maps/YouTube